Beed police revise field test timings for recruitment drive | Law-Order

 Beed police revise field test timings for recruitment drive

-Police in Maharashtras Beed district have revised the timings for their recruitment ground tests across the state, a move that follows the death of a 26-year-old candidate during the selection process.
+Police in Maharashtras Beed district have revised the timings for their recruitment ground tests, a move that follows the death of a 26-year-old candidate during the selection process.

 - Country: